kwalczak80/Speedy-cars/README.md

 ![Is for sale feature](docs/images/existing-features/admin-area/is-for-sale-feature.JPG)

-If the check box is selected the car will be shown on the website.
+If the **Is for sale** check box is selected the car will be shown on the website.

 ![Two cars selected for sale admin panel](docs/images/existing-features/admin-area/two-cars-selected-for-sale.JPG)
 ![Two cars selected for sale cars page](docs/images/existing-features/admin-area/two-cars-selected-for-sale-cars-page.JPG)
 ![Two cars selected for sale search page](docs/images/existing-features/admin-area/two-cars-selected-for-sale-search-page.JPG)

-If all the check boxes are deselected an appropriate message will be displayed on the screen.
+If all **Is for sale** check boxes are deselected an appropriate message will be displayed on the screen.

 ![All cars deselected for sale admin panel](docs/images/existing-features/admin-area/all_cars_deselected-admin-panel.JPG)
 ![All cars deselected for sale cars page](docs/images/existing-features/admin-area/all_cars_deselected.JPG)